 They’re not the last word in detail, but the Andromeda’s make up for that with engaging performance, delivering a big musical sound.
 As long as you have the kit and access to high-quality music files, the Campfire Audio Andromeda are fun, if expensive, IEMs.

 - Comfortable fit

-- Not the relaxed or most detailed of performers
+- Not the most finely detailed of listens

 - T.A.E.C (Tuned Acoustic Expansion Chamber)